jacobcoro/sandbox-flashcard-app-vue/README.md

 This sandbox app is a great place to test out whatever you'd like to learn.

-I used it to learn about unit, snapshot and e2e testing, typescript, and BEM style CSS techniques.
+I used it to learn about unit, snapshot and e2e testing, Vue composition API, typescript, and BEM style CSS techniques.

 It was started with Vue CLI.